 Figure Q2-1.
 UV protection by the ozone layer.
 The ozone layer is located in the stratosphere and surrounds the entire Earth.
-The Sun emits three types of ultraviolet (UV) radiation that reach the top of the ozone layer.
+The Sun emits ultraviolet (UV) radiation that reaches the top of the ozone layer, which scientists classify according to wavelength.
 Solar UV-C radiation (wavelength range 100 to 280 nanometer (nm)) is extremely damaging to humans and other life forms; UV-C radiation is entirely absorbed within the ozone layer.
 Solar UV-B radiation (280 to 315 nm) is only partially absorbed and, as a result, humans and other life forms are exposed to some UV-B radiation.
 Excessive exposure to UV-B radiation increases the risks of skin cancer, cataracts, and a suppressed immune system for humans and also damages terrestrial plant life, single-cell organisms, as well as aquatic ecosystems.
-UV-A (315 to 400 nm), visible light, and other solar radiation are only weakly absorbed by the ozone layer.
+UV-A (315 to 400 nm), visible light, and other wavelengths of solar radiation are only weakly absorbed by the ozone layer.
 Exposure to UV-A is associated with premature aging of the skin and some skin cancers.
-Depletion of the ozone layer increases primarily the amount of UV-B radiation that reaches the surface (Q16).
+Depletion of the ozone layer primarily increases the amount of UV-B radiation that reaches the surface (Q16).
 Avoiding ozone depletion that would increase human exposure to UV-B radiation is a principal objective of the Montreal Protocol.

-(The unit "nanometer" (nm) is a common measure of the wavelength of light; 1 nm equals one billionth of a meter ($=10^{-9}$ m).)
+(The unit "nanometer" (nm) is a common measure of the wavelength of light; 1 nm equals one billionth of a meter (=10-9 m).)